Saihu: A Common Interface of Worst-Case Delay Analysis Tools for Time-Sensitive Networks: Numerical Results

+We apply Saihu to common network typologies.
+We provide the numerical results we obtained for these networks.
+This shows the applicability of Saihu to a variety of cases.
+Note that the obtained results are not the main purpose of this paper, but are provided for an interested reader.

-\subsubsection{Interleave Tandem Network}
+\subsection{Interleave Tandem Network}

-Suppose we wish to generate a network of $n$ servers, indexed from $0$ to $n-1$.
+An interleave tandem network is illustrated in Figure~\ref{fig: interleave}.
+Consider a network of $n$ servers, indexed from~$0$ to~$n-1$.
 An interleave tandem network has all its servers chained in a line.
-One flow $f_0$ goes through all servers from $s_0$ to $s_{n-1}$.
-The flow $f_i$ is $s_{i-1} \rightarrow s_{i}$ for $i \in [1,n-1]$.
-Illustrated by Figure \ref{fig: interleave}.
-All the flows have identical arrival curves and maximum packet length at the source, defined by function arguments \texttt{burst}, \texttt{arrival\_rate}, and \texttt{max\_packet\_length}.
-Likewise, All the servers have identical service curves and transmission capacity, defined by \texttt{latency}, \texttt{service\_rate}, and \texttt{capacity}.
+One flow~$f_0$ goes through all servers from~$s_0$ to~$s_{n-1}$.
+The flow~$f_i$ is $s_{i-1} \rightarrow s_{i}$ for $i \in [1,n-1]$.
+Every flow has the same arrival curve and the same maximum packet length at the source, defined by function arguments \texttt{burst}, \texttt{arrival\_rate}, and \texttt{max\_packet\_length}.
+Every server has the same service curve and transmission capacity, defined by \texttt{latency}, \texttt{service\_rate}, and \texttt{capacity}.

+We apply Saihu to an interleave tandem network of 8 servers with the parameters shown in Table~\ref{tab: interleave experiment parameters}; see Figure~\ref{fig: interleave8 report}.
+Due to the limitations of each method, the interleave tandem network is the only type of network in our examples that is compatible with all the methods.
+Such restriction does not relate to Saihu.
+Rather, it is the complexity of ELP.
+One can already see it in Figure~\ref{fig: interleave8 time}.
+ELP requires minutes to run while most methods return their analysis results within several milliseconds.
+The choice of applying ELP to networks with only less than $10$~nodes is also suggested in the original paper~\cite{bouillard2022tradeoff}.

+Even with such a small-scale network, the delay-bound estimations and the runtimes of individual methods can noticeably differ.
+Such an example shows the importance of Saihu, where the researchers can try out all the available methods to find the best bound relatively easily.

-\subsubsection{Ring Network}
+\subsection{Ring Network}